luhsra/sratic/README.md

   `sudo port select --set python3 python36`
 - the **bibtexparser** is not included in MacPorts, so we need to install via pip:
   `sudo pip-3.6 install bibtexparser markdown`
-- **pandoc** is available in MacPorts, but the version 1.12 is too old.
-So we install it directly from http://pandoc.org/installing.html